 Tierce's writing has appeared in The New York Times, Oxford American, New Stories from the South: The Year's Best, Southwest Review, and online at The Paris Review, Electric Literature, Marie-Claire, and Cosmopolitan, among other magazines and publications.

-She has been a fellow at the Yaddo and MacDowell artists' colonies and at Writers Omi at Ledig House.
+She has been a fellow at the Yaddo, MacDowell, Willapa Bay, and Can Cab artists' colonies, and at Writers Omi at Ledig House.
 She slaughtered the field at Literary Death Match.

 Merritt served as the Executive Director of the Texas Equal Access Fund, a nonprofit abortion fund based in Dallas, from 2011 to 2014.
 She volunteered and worked for the TEA Fund from its founding in 2004, and co-wrote the abortion play One in 3 with screenwriter and activist Gretchen Dyer and Pulitzer Prize-winning journalist Victoria Loe Hicks.
 One in 3 played to sold out houses for most of its three-week run, and stimulated a local conversation about the reality of abortion in women's lives.